7 Best Police Scanners for Beginners 2026 (From $35)

 Best Scanners by Category

-Best Budget Scanner: Uniden BC125AT
+Best budget scanner: Uniden BC125AT

 The BC125AT is the go-to entry-level scanner.
 It's easy to use, portable, and handles analog frequencies well.
 However, it cannot receive digital P25 systems—making it useless for most modern police departments.